NAPA – Marshawn Lynch sat during the national anthem during Saturday's exhibition opener against Arizona. We're still not sure why.

 It's uncertain because Lynch hasn't commented on his reasoning.
 He contemplated speaking after Tuesday's practice but decided against it.

 If he was in fact a protest, tight end Jared Cook is glad Lynch took a stand.
-Cook has stood up against racial inequality, most notably after racial unrest was and police shootings in Ferguson, Mo., while with the St. Louis Rams, said it's vital to speak out against injustice.
+Cook has stood up against racial inequality, most notably after racial unrest and police shootings in Ferguson, Mo., while with the St. Louis Rams.
+He said it's vital to speak out against injustice.